Seoul travel - South Korea, Asia

 Bibimbap is a signature Korean dish consisting of warm white rice topped with sautéed and seasoned vegetables, gochujang (chili pepper paste), a fried egg, and often beef.
 The ingredients are meant to be mixed together thoroughly before eating.
 Bibimbap is known for its colorful presentation, with each ingredient symbolizing harmony and balance in Korean cuisine.
 It is a popular choice for its delicious flavors and versatility - vegetarian versions are also available.
 Bibimbap can be found at many Korean restaurants in Seoul.

-Bulgogi - © gather
+Bulgogi - © Milk Street

 Seoul experiences a continental climate characterized by four distinct seasons: cold, dry winters and hot, humid summers.